“No mind is better than the precision of its concepts.”1 —Ayn Rand

 Let’s begin with three seemingly uncontroversial facts:

-1. Politics is the branch of philosophy that defines the principles of a proper social system, including the proper functions of government.
+First, politics is the branch of philosophy that defines the principles of a proper social system, including the proper functions of government.
 Politics addresses the questions: “What should people be free to do?
 What should they be forced to do?
 What should they be forcibly forbidden from doing?
 And how should government (or the powers that be) establish and enforce such rules of conduct?”
 In other words, politics is essentially about freedom and force.

-2. A political system is a system of ideas, institutions, laws, and practices (e.g., those of socialism, fascism, theocracy, or capitalism) that codifies and enforces a particular set of answers to the above questions within a given geographic area.
+Second, a political system is a system of ideas, institutions, laws, and practices (e.g., those of socialism, fascism, theocracy, or capitalism) that codifies and enforces a particular set of answers to the above questions within a given geographic area.

-3. A political spectrum is supposed to indicate the nature of various political systems (or ideologies) by reference to the basic political alternatives: freedom and force.
+Third, a political spectrum is supposed to indicate the nature of various political systems (or ideologies) by reference to the basic political alternatives: freedom and force.

 None of the above should be controversial, at least not among people who seek clarity.
 But the last of those statements is.